 Moving to Canada with your family?
 Our elementary schools will provide your child with an enriching, safe and supportive learning environment with some of the best teachers in the world.

-Children in Canada attend elementary or primary school for the first 8 grades of school.
+Children in Canada attend elementary or primary school for the first 8 grades of school, except Quebec, which has only 6 grades.
 School starts with kindergarten at ages 4 or 5, and children move onto high school after completing elementary or primary school.